top of page

 PHOTOS By BRUCE KELLER

-RED LODGE – Since the Pollard Hotel began a serious spiffing up more than a decade ago, its inviting atmosphere continues to lure vacationers, locals and regulars for fine food and a stay.
+RED LODGE – Since the Pollard Hotel began a serious spiffing up more than a decade ago, its inviting atmosphere continues to lure vacationers, locals and regulars for fine food and a pleasant stay.
+Its charms make it an enduring presence in this lively western town.

 The delightful restaurant has continued to improve and innovate, often acting as the drawing card for an overnight stay.

-The stately Pollard Hotel was the first brick building constructed in the mining town of Red Lodge, Montana, Its doors opened with fanfare in 1893.
-Through the years, the menu has evolved from soups, sandwiches and steaks to an upscale medley of bistro offerings.
-The hotel has undergone major restoration and welcomes with the same old fashioned hospitality that charmed guests more than a century ago.
+The Red Lodge retreat has been a glorious haven for decades.
+It was the first brick building constructed in the picturesque mining town and opened its doors opened with fanfare in 1893.
+Through the years, the menu has evolved from soups, sandwiches and burgers to an upscale medley of bistro offerings.
+The hotel's major restoration retained same old fashioned hospitality that charmed guests more than a century ago.

 The much loved gathering place has a guest roster to behold: politicians, actors and other personalities including William Jennings Bryan, famed silver-tongued orator; General Miles, the Indian fighter; copper kings William and Marcus Daly, scout Liver Eatin' Johnston and the raucous Calamity Jane.